-(3) To be transparent in the realms of Kashrus, hygiene, and finance.
+We strive to be transparent in the realms of Kashrus, hygiene, and finance.

 At the intersection of of hygiene and Kashrus is the issue of bugs.
 At the market, we sift the flour to check for bugs.
-If we find the ocassional bug, we will discard it and use the rest of the flour from the bag.
+If we find the occasional bug, we will discard it and use the rest of the flour from the bag.
 If there seems to be a severe infestation, we discard the flour from that bag.
 We also automatically discard bags that show obvious signs of infestation, such as trails or webbing.

-I would merely point out, however, that based on my research, just about all flour is subject to infestation.
+Based on my research, just about all flour is subject to infestation.
 If you’ve never found a bug in your flour, it may because it was removed at the field, mill, or store using a chemical or mechanical means to remove it.

 My using a mechanical means to remove bugs is not conceptually different than the way commercial facilities remove bugs.
 Some of the flour I buy is locally produced at farms that use minimal pesticides and is milled at places that do not necessarily have the means to do the kind of fine sifting and checking that larger facilities do, and that I do.

 This may all seem disgusting.
 And may drive away potential customers.
 But after working in the food industry and witnessing what goes on behind the scenes sometimes, I made up my mind I would hide NOTHING from my customers if I ever merited to have my own company.

 This approach falls within the teaching of don’t do to others what you find hateful to yourself.
 And I strongly dislike being sold food from a company that hides its standards from the public.